Pictures of The Lake District

 Grasmere, Cumbria, England (2.0 miles, 3.2 km, direction E)

-With free parking, free Wi-Fi and free weekend film screenings, this independent Lake District youth hostel offers simple B&B accommodation under Helm Crag in Grasmere....
+With free parking, free Wi-Fi and free weekend film screenings, this independent Lake District property offers simple B&B accommodation with adjoining bunkhouse under Helm Crag in Grasmere....

 3 Tarn Cottages